Skip to Main Content AUB

 Examples:

 Donen, S. (1957).
-Funny Face. [screenshot].
+Funny Face [screenshot].
 Hollywood: Paramount Pictures.

 or

 The British Library.
 (2014).
-Lucy Tammam: Designer. [screenshot].
-Available from: https://www.youtube.com/watch?v=VnQmKNlku9E.
-[Accessed 12 January 2020].
+Lucy Tammam: Designer [screenshot].
+Available from: https://www.youtube.com/watch?v=VnQmKNlku9E [Accessed 12 January 2024].

 Your own Image

-• Your Family Name, Initial(s)
+• Your Family Name, Initial(s).

-• Title or description of image (in italics)
+• Title or description of image

 • [medium of image].

-• In possession of: the author.
+• In possession of the author.

 Captioning Figures